Volunteer with Operation Ethiopia

 • At least 18 years of age (no exceptions, for legal reasons)

-• Flexible even in uncertain conditions and situations and must have no problem with physically challenging accommodations, surroundings, and with high altitude.
+• Flexible even in uncertain conditions and situations and must have no problem with physically challenging accommodations, surroundings, and with high altitude (the areas we work are at 2400 meters)

 • Highly motivated, takes initiative, and pitches in where needed